FEniCS/ufl/doc/sphinx/source/user/examples.rst

   3         3.7e-08   3.7e-08  3.7e-08
   4         2.9e-16   2.9e-16  2.5e-16

-However, if quadratic elements are used to interpolate the unknown field u, the order of all elements in the above forms is increased by 1.
-This influences the convergence rate as seen in Table (tab:convergence2).
+However, if quadratic elements are used to interpolate the unknown field :math:`u`, the order of all elements in the above forms is increased by 1.
+This influences the convergence rate as seen in the table below.
 Clearly, using the standard ``FiniteElement`` leads to a poor convergence whereas the ``QuadratureElement`` still leads to quadratic convergence.